 - 1/2 cup of Parmesan, grated, optional

-- Add shallot and bring to a simmer, stirring quite often to prevent clumping and scorching.
+- Add shallot and bring to a simmer on low heat, stirring often to prevent clumping and scorching.

-- In a large sauté pan over medium-high heat add kale a little at a time, stirring occasionally until it begins to wilt.
-If necessary, add a small amount of water to produce steam.
+- In a large sauté pan over medium-high heat, add kale a little at a time, stirring occasionally until it begins to wilt.
+If necessary, add a small amount of water or stock to produce steam.

 - Optional: Mix in cream cheese and 1/4 cup of the Parmesan.
 Pour into an oven-safe dish, and top with remaining grated Parmesan.

 - Broil on high until cheese is browned, about five minutes.
 Watch closely!
 I once set marshmallows on fire at Thanksgiving.
 Not edible times.